aymenfurter/agent-router/README.md

 ## License

 This project is licensed under the MIT License - see LICENSE.
+The User Interface has seperate license terms.